gin-gonic/gin/docs/doc.md

 Issuing a HTTP redirect is easy.
 Both internal and external locations are supported.

+Note: When the location is empty, there is a security risk.
+Please do not bring it to production

 ```go
 r.GET("/test", func(c *gin.Context) {
   c.Redirect(http.StatusMovedPermanently, "http://www.google.com/")